nrfconnect/sdk-nrf/samples/cellular/lte_ble_gateway/README.rst

          west build --board nrf9160dk_nrf9160_ns@1.1.0

 #.
 Verify that the programming was successful.
-   To do so, use a terminal emulator, like PuTTY, to connect to the first serial port and check the output.
+   To do so, use a terminal emulator, like nRF Connect Serial Terminal, to connect to the first serial port and check the output.
-   See :ref:`putty` for the required settings.
+   See :ref:`test_and_optimize` for the required settings and steps.

 Testing
 =======